 - Future ambitions and plans.

 - Any steps taken to live in the identified gender - cross-dressing, hormonal medication, changes to appearance.
+Specifically ask if there has been self-medication as there can be risks in taking medication without appropriate monitoring or medical advice.

 - Sexuality and relationships.